Jabulani-N/holbertonschool-low_level_programming/0x0D-preprocessor/README.md

 03, 04

-the idea is you have to ifndef from an equivalent of the Header file's title. this way, the include for the file will include the ifndef statement.
+the idea is you have to ifndef from an equivalent of the Header file's title. this way, the include for the .h file will include the ifndef statement.

-Then we have a blank definition for the file's name(in the form we gave teh ifndef) this is so everything that has been included gets defined
+Then we have a blank definition for the .h file's name(in the form we gave teh ifndef) this is so everything that has been included gets defined.

+You have to replace special characters, like "3-" or "." with underscore _

-Now we can actually define the requested macro.
+Now we can actually define the requested macro function underneath that.

+__Function-like Macro Return__

 (stuff)